 "Yes, I think that would be best."

-Ulrich nodded and, spotting a wandering soldier, called for a horse to be brought.
-Turning back to Myrna, he saw that her hood had fallen back when she fell, and a dirty strip of linen was wrapped around her eyes.
-It must be a blind to keep her disoriented so that she cannot escape, he thought.
-Reaching behind her head, Ulrich untied the linen.
-Myrna screamed as the cloth dropped from her face, hiding her face in her hands.
+Ulrich spotted a wandering soldier and called for a horse to be brought.
+He turned back to Myrna.
+Her hood had fallen back, revealing a dirty strip of linen wrapped around her eyes.
+It must be a blind to keep her disoriented so that she cannot escape.
+He reached behind her head and untied the linen.
+As the cloth dropped, Myrna screamed and hid her face in her hands.

-Ulrich stared in horror at the young woman, the piece of linen still in his hand.
-For a few brief seconds, two gaping, black holes had stared at him from her pale face where a pair of bright eyes should have been.
+Ulrich stared at the young woman, the piece of linen still in his hand.
+For a brief second, two gaping, black holes had stared at him, gaps in sockets where a pair of eyes should have been.